• Skip to primary navigation

 • ×

-Fasulye Piyaz Salad (Turkish Bean Salad) is a healthy and nutritious side dish and a perfect accompaniment to your meals.
+Fasulye Piyaz (Turkish White Bean Salad) is a healthy and nutritious side dish and a perfect accompaniment to your meals.
 It is made of beans, onions, tomatoes, and parsley then dressed with tahini, lemon juice, and olive oil.
-This cold Turkish salad is very easy to make and is ready in 15 minutes.

 Jump to: